commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 |$0400-$07FF|Available for machine code programs or custom data storage      |
 |$0800-$9EFF|BASIC program/variables; available to the user                  |

-The following zero page locations are completely unused by KERNAL/BASIC/FPLIB and are available to the user:
+The following zero page locations are completely unused by KERNAL/BASIC/MATH and are available to the user:

 |Addresses  |
 |-----------|
 |$0002-$007F|

-In a machine language application that only uses KERNAL (no BASIC or floating point), the following zero page locations are also available:
+In a machine language application that only uses KERNAL (no BASIC or floating point Math), the following zero page locations are also available:

 |Addresses  |
 |-----------|